AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-payflow-pro.md

 ### Step 8: Add Google reCAPTCHA

-To better protect PayPal PayFlow Pro checkout, enable Google reCAPTCHA.
+To better protect PayPal Payflow Pro checkout, enable Google reCAPTCHA.
 It includes options to run reCAPTCHA using a clickable interface or an invisible check to validate the customer.
 We recommend the invisible option to increase sales conversion and protect your store.
 For details, see [Google reCAPTCHA](../systems/security-google-recaptcha.md).

 [1]: https://www.paypal.com/webapps/mpp/how-to-sell-online
 [2]: https://manager.paypal.com/